kuriwaki/project-org/project-organization.md

   compute_welfare_loss, elasticity(3)
 ```

-Notice the elasticity in the notes are inconsisit with the ones in the values.
+Notice the elasticity in the notes are inconsistent with the ones in the values.
 Changing values like this happens out, but after a couple of days you won't remember whether your comment or your code is the newer version, and you are stuck.